techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/third-party-join.md

 3. Ensure no tenant policies are blocking devices from connecting to third-party meeting services.
 4. Configure Teams Rooms devices to allow third-party meetings.

-## Step 1: Which Third-Party Meeting Join solution is right for your Teams Rooms?
+## Step 1: Determine which third-party meeting join solution is right for your Teams Rooms

 Teams Rooms offer two ways for connecting to third-party meetings: a SIP video based solution known as cross-platform meeting via SIP join and a WebRTC based solution known as Direct Guest Join.
 These solutions have different requirements and capabilities which are noted in the table, review, and determine which is right for your organization.